zio/zio/docs/datatypes/core/runtime.md

 ### Benchmarking

 To do benchmark operation, we need a `Runtime` with settings suitable for that.
 It would be better to disable tracing and auto-yielding.
-ZIO has a built-in `Platform` proper for benchmark operations, called `Platform.benchmark` which we can map the default platform to the benchmark version:
+ZIO has a built-in `Platform` proper for benchmark operations, called `Platform.benchmark` which we can map the default `Platform` to the benchmark version:

 ```scala mdoc:silent:nest
 val benchmarkRuntime = Runtime.default.mapPlatform(_ => Platform.benchmark)